 Children’s Pediatric Intensive Care Unit (PICU) and Cardiac Intensive Care Unit (CICU) represent epicenters for a number of high-profile Children’s programs, including the Heart Center, Seattle Cancer Care Alliance, solid-organ transplantation, neurosurgery, craniofacial surgery, hematology-oncology, Airlift Northwest and a range of extracorporeal life-support technologies.
-The trauma PICU at Harborview is the only Level 1 Pediatric Trauma Center PICU in the WWAMI region.
+The burn/trauma PICU at Harborview is the only Level 1 Pediatric Trauma Center PICU in the WWAMI region.

-With a “right care right now” attitude, 23 PCCM faculty and 10 PCCM fellows oversee all care in the pediatric ICUs.
-Several crucial concepts first evolved within Children’s ICUs, including family-centered care, formal quality-improvement and patient-safety initiatives, computerized physician order entry, severity-of-illness risk-adjusted outcomes analyses, decision-support tools that facilitate patient flow through the ICUs, and innovative infection-control programs.
-ICU graduates are now assessed longitudinally for health-related quality of life.
+With a “right care right now” attitude, 24 PCCM faculty and 9 PCCM fellows oversee all care in the pediatric ICUs.
+Several crucial concepts first evolved within Children’s ICUs, including family-centered care, formal quality-improvement and patient-safety initiatives, computerized physician order entry, severity-of-illness risk-adjusted outcomes analysis, decision-support tools that facilitate patient flow through the ICUs, and innovative infection-control programs.
+ICU patients are now assessed longitudinally for health-related quality of life.
 Children’s ICUs received a design award from the Society of Critical Care Medicine and the American Institute of Architecture and serve as a family-friendly safe haven for critically ill children in the WWAMI region.

-Ongoing administrative initiatives include implementation of 24/7 PCCM in-house service by attending staff, satellite PICU, rapid-response team development, extracorporeal life-support implementation during cardiopulmonary resuscitation and transport, standardized sedation/analgesia and mechanical ventilation decision-support tools, NACHRI bloodstream infection reduction initiative and PICU/CICU continuous quality improvement implementing a lean-focus value stream methodology.
+Ongoing administrative initiatives include implementation of 24/7 PCCM in-house service by attending staff, rapid-response team development, extracorporeal life-support implementation during cardiopulmonary resuscitation and transport, standardized sedation/analgesia and mechanical ventilation decision-support tools, NACHRI bloodstream infection reduction initiative and PICU/CICU continuous quality improvement implementing a lean-focus value stream methodology.